Can Acupuncture Help with Neuropathy?

 - Increased Risk of Falling

 Sound bad?
 It really can be!
 Most people think neuropathy means you have feelings of numbness.
 It can also mean you are in a lot of PAIN, or you have weird sensations instead of feeling “normal.”
-In the early stages, it isn’t debilitating, but it something you are always aware of, and it is *draining* to have those odd sensations all the time.
+In the early stages, it isn’t debilitating, but it is something you are always aware of, and it is *draining* to have those odd sensations all the time.

 On top of that “numb” means different things to different people.
 For some people, it means a type of pins and needles sensation, and for others, it feels like the body is deadened in certain areas.
 A lot of patients explain it as feeling like cardboard, or someone else’s body when they touch those areas.

-Most of our patient talk about how annoying and frustrating it is to have your body feeling differently than it is supposed to be feeling.
+Most of our patients talk about how annoying and frustrating it is to have your body feeling differently than it is supposed to be feeling.
 They also talk about how *draining* it is to be aware of that all the time.

 Common medications used to treat neuropathy include Neurontin, Gabapentin, Neurontin, Cymbalta, and Lyrica.
 Many patients cannot easily tolerate these drugs because of their side effects.